 When verifying means of subsistence in the Netherlands, border control officials currently consider a basis of EUR 55 per person per day.
 However, this criterion is applied flexibly, as the required amount depends on factors such as the planned duration of stay, the purpose of the visit, and the individual circumstances of the person involved.

 In Norway, the required amounts for sufficient funds are determined individually, with decisions made on a case-by-case evaluation.
 Factors such as the duration of stay, whether the foreign national will be staying with family or friends, possession of a return ticket, and provision of a stay guarantee are considered.
-As a general indication, EUR 48 per day is sufficient for visitors not staying with relatives or friends.
+As a general indication, NOK 500 per day is sufficient for visitors not staying with relatives or friends.

 The regulation stipulates that a foreigner entering the territory of the Republic of Poland must possess means of subsistence amounting to at least PLN 300 if the duration of their planned stay does not exceed 4 days and PLN 75 for each day of the scheduled stay if the time of their intended visit exceeds 4 days.

 If you are visiting Poland under any of the following circumstances, you must provide evidence that you have at least PLN 20 for each day of the planned stay, no less than PLN 100.

 - is a participant in a tourist event, a youth camp, or a sports event,

 - has had the cost of the stay in the Republic of Poland paid,